 - The science of composting: why compost is such a valuable soil amendment

 - Troubleshooting your pile: smell abatement and critter mitigation

 - How to join composting movements in your local community

 - Practical ways to create and advocate for a strong culture of composting in Illinois.

-If you'd like to be added to an interest list for future compost training programs in Cook County, contact Sarah Batka via email or call 217-300-8636.
+We offered a pilot of this new program during Winter 2022.
+If you'd like to be added to an interest list for a future Compost Ambassador program in Cook County, contact Sarah Batka via email or call 217-300-8636.